Anzzhhela98/Anzzhhela98/README.md

   </a>&nbsp;&nbsp;
 </p>

-- 🔭 I’m currently working on becoming a C# Web Developer
+- 🔭 I’m currently working on becoming a Full Stack Web Developer
 - 🌱 I’m currently learning Software Engineering with C# in SoftUni
 - 👯 I’m looking to collaborate on Creating Web Applications
-- 🤔 I’m looking for help with C# language
+- 🤔 I’m looking for help with C# Language and JavaScript
 - 💬 Ask me about Anything...
 - 📫 How to reach me: ... anzzhhela98@gmail.com 📩
 - 😄 Pronouns: ...
 His/Her